 It is possible to add several web page shortcuts to the Windows 10 desktop, but that might not be a good idea since it could cause a huge mess when things begin to pile up.
 So what should computer users do?

 Well, we have an idea of how to get this done without downloading a new app.
-It’s all about creating a batch file though many computer users have no idea how this is done.
+It’s all about creating a batch file through many computer users who have no idea how this is done.
 No need to worry, we’re going to drop it like it’s hot and make it easy to understand.

 First off, the user needs to set up the batch file by opening Notepad.
 Once the app is open, we require users to add “@echo off” at the top of the document, and then after that, add the start website URL in lines below.

-We should point out that “website URL” should be the URL of the website.
+We should point out that the “website URL” should be the URL of the website.
 For example, should a user want to open TheWindowsCub, the URL will be www.thewindowsclub.com.
 Add other websites in the same manner in order to open them at the same time with the batch file.

-In the above case all the three sites will open in your default browser.
+In the above case, all the three sites will open in your default browser.